scalacenter/scala3-migration-course/README.md

 ## Description

+Welcome to the Scala 3 migration course!
+In this course, we'll guide you through the process of transitioning a Scala 2.13 project to Scala 3 using the powerful [sbt-scala3-migrate](https://github.com/scalacenter/scala3-migrate) tool.

+Scala 3 is the shiny new Scala compiler, built upon a complete redesign of the core foundations of the language.
+It simplifies many of the language complexities, and brings new features that you can use to make your code more expressive and to enhance its performance.

+However, migrating a project can be challenging, especially if it's complex.
+That's where sbt-scala3-migrate comes in, automating much of the migration process.

 This course targets the Scala developpers who maintain Scala 2.13 projects using sbt, and wish to migrate to Scala 3.

-The course is based on [sbt-scala3-migrate](https://github.com/scalacenter/scala3-migrate), a tool that can assist you during the migration of your sbt project.

-At the end of the course, you should know the 4 major migration steps: updating the dependencies, updating the compiler options, fixing the syntax and fixing the types inference mismatches.
+At the end of the course, you should master the 4 major migration steps: updating the dependencies, updating the compiler options, fixing the syntax and fixing the types inference errors.

 ## Approach

-We start from an existing Scala 2.13 dummy project.
+In the course, you will be guided step-by-step through the migration of a tailored Scala 2.13 project.
-It depends on a few library dependencies and compiler plugins taken from the Scala ecosystem, and consists of a few source files and a few tests.
+The project depends on a few library dependencies and compiler plugins taken from the Scala ecosystem.
+The code of the project does not do anything really useful.
+It is a collection of patterns that serve the purpose of the course: learning about the migration issues and how to solve them.

-Each exercise focuses on one of the migration step: updating the dependencies, updating the compiler options, fixing the syntax, and fixing the type errors.
+Each exercise focuses on one migration step:
+1. Installing sbt-scala3-migrate
+2. Updating the dependencies: Understand how to upgrade your project's dependencies to their Scala 3-compatible versions.
+3. Updating the scalac options: Adjust your build configuration to align with Scala 3's compiler options.
+4. Fixing syntax: Address and resolve syntax differences between Scala 2.13 and Scala 3.
+5. Fixing Type Inference Errors: Tackle type inference issues that may arise during migration.
+6. Updating the Scala Version!

-After each exercise the project should still compile to Scala 2.13 and the tests should still run successfully.
+After each exercise, the project should still compile to Scala 2.13 and the tests should still run successfully.
 At the end of the course, it should compile to Scala 3 and the tests should run successfully in Scala 3.

 ## Course installation